openshift/run-once-duration-override/README.md

 The Run Once Duration Override mutating admission webhook allows to override `activeDeadlineSeconds` field for a pod with `RestartPolicy` set to `Never` or `OnFailure`.
 The so called run-once pods.
+In case a pod already has `activeDeadlineSeconds` set, the minimum of currently set and configured by the operand is used.

 ## Deploy the Operator